thenewtemple/thenewtemple/README.md

 Editions

-The JPS Tanakh is available in print in various sizes, colors, and styles in both a Hebrew-English edition and an English-only edition. !e English-only version is also available through most e-book vendors.
-Print editions of portions of the Tanakh are also available, such as %e Torah, %e Book of Psalms, and %e Five Megilloth and Jonah. !e JPS Audio Bible is an audio version of the English-only edition available through audible.com and iTunes.com.
+The JPS Tanakh is available in print in various sizes, colors, and styles in both a Hebrew-English edition and an English-only edition.
+The English-only version is also available through most e-book vendors.
+Print editions of portions of the Tanakh are also available, such as The Torah, The Book of Psalms, and The Five Megilloth and Jonah.
+The JPS Audio Bible is an audio version of the English-only edition available through audible.com and iTunes.com.

 About the Translation